Ryan Tubridy says he became the face of RTÉ pay scandal

 The 50-year-old is due to be replaced by Northern Ireland-born presenter and comedian Patrick Kielty later this year.

-Mr Tubridy also hosts a weekday show on RTÉ Radio One, but has not been on-air since news about his undisclosed payments broke in June.
+He also hosts a weekday show on RTÉ Radio One, but has not been on-air since news about his undisclosed payments broke in June.

+In his remarks, Mr Tubridy points to a statement made by RTÉ on 22 June which "inextricably linked my name to this whole fiasco".

+Later on Tuesday, Mr Tubridy and Mr Kelly will face questions from members of the media committee.

 Some of the payments to Mr Tubridy were made through a "barter account" operated by the organisation.